Make Money Jobs & Careers

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Maintaining a good working relationship with a boss can be tricky.
-Maybe your personalities just clash or perhaps your manager just isn’t the right fit for the job.
+Maintaining a good working relationship with a boss can be tricky, especially if your personalities clash or your manager just isn’t the right fit.

 Coming up with problems, not solutions